Dark Crisis: The Flash

 Mister Terrific asks Wally West, Wallace West, Jay Garrick, Jesse Chambers, and Max Mercury to help save Barry Allen by going into the Speed Force and finding Barry's vibrations.
 Linda Park meets up with Wally and is about to tell him that she has powers when their kids Irey and Jai West go into the Speed Force portal that Mister Terrific opened.
-Irey and Jai West, as well as Max Mercury and Jesse Quick land on two different worlds while Wally and Wallace West land on Barry's prison world.
-Max Mercury and Jesse Quick land on an Earth where Barry is not a speedster and is in an apocalyptic world while Irey and Jai West land on an Earth where they escape from a speedster Night-Flash (an amalgamation of Batman and Flash).
+Irey and Jai West, as well as Max and Jesse land on two different worlds while Wally and Wallace West land on Barry's prison world.
+Max and Jesse land on an Earth where Barry is not a speedster and is in an apocalyptic world while Irey and Jai West land on an Earth where they escape from a speedster Night-Flash (an amalgamation of Batman and Flash).
 Wally tries talking to Barry Allen, but Barry sees Eobard Thawne instead due to the prison world and nearly kills him.

 Linda Park manages to persuade Mister Terrific to let her go in the Speed Force after waiting for a long time and punches Barry before he could kill Wally.
 Wallace West is nearly tricked to stay in the Prison World but snaps out of it.
 Jay Garrick arrives to take Irey and Jai West home, and all the speedsters rendezvous at Barry's prison world, with Barry realizing that the Justice League are alive and they're trapped in prison worlds like he was when he encountered Pariah.
 The rest of the speedsters return to Earth while Barry Allen goes out to try to free the rest of the Justice League before rejoining them.

 Young Justice

 Tim Drake, Arrowette, Cassie Sandsmark, Bart Allen, and Conner Kent set up statues after Nightwing's speech in Dark Crisis #1.
-While talking in a table, Tim Drake, Conner Kent, and Bart are suddenly transported into different worlds where Tim sees Alfred Pennyworth again, Connor sees Dubbilex, and Bart meets up with Max Mercury.
-Cassie tries asking Wally West, Nightwing, and Jonathan Samuel Kent but they don't know where they are.
-The trio meet up with each other on Happy Harbor (first headquarters of the Justice League) where they are confronted by a female villain name The Mighty Endowed but an alternate version of Cassie saves them.
+While talking in a table, Tim, Conner, and Bart are suddenly transported into different worlds where Tim sees Alfred Pennyworth again, Conner sees Dubbilex, and Bart meets up with Max Mercury.
+Cassie tries asking Wally West, Nightwing, and Jon Kent but they do not know where they are.
+The trio meet up with each other on Happy Harbor (first headquarters of the Justice League) where they are confronted by a female villain named the Mighty Endowed.
+However, an alternate version of Cassie saves them.

 Cassie manages to convince Arrowette to help her, and they track down Red Volcano and Red Tornado.
-Connor, Tim, Bart, and alternate Cassie go to Metropolis to fight Tora where they realize something's not right with this world.
+Conner, Tim, Bart, and alternate Cassie go to Metropolis to fight Tora where they realize something's not right with this world.
 They go to the Justice League headquarters where they debate whether they should stay in the prison world.
 When they go back to Happy Harbor, they see Lex Luthor, Deathstroke, and Captain Boomerang.